MapIt AMI for EC2

 MapIt’s web admin interface.
 To create an admin user, you need to use

-Django admin command, similar to the following
+the createsuperuser Django admin command, similar to the following

 example: